 A “loss of limb” definition with one company, for example, may simply require the loss of use of one limb whereby another company’s definition may require physical severance of two or more limbs – the former is obviously more beneficial as it offers a much higher likelihood of a claim.

-Heart attack definitions are another area that can differ – some have a requirement for “typical symptoms such as chest pain” – this means that a “silent heart attack” could be excluded from payment yet leaves the policyholder severely impeded from carrying on their life as before.
-These are just two examples of how critical illness policies can differ with the differences often hidden in the lengthy terms and conditions provided by the insurers.
+Heart attack definitions are another area that can differ – some have a requirement for “typical symptoms such as chest pain” – this means that a “silent heart attack” could be excluded from payment yet leaves the policyholder severely impeded from carrying on their lives as before.
+These are just two examples of how critical illness policies can differ from the differences often hidden in the lengthy terms and conditions provided by the insurers.

-With critical illness, cheapest does not always mean best.
+With critical illness, the cheapest does not always mean best.
 There is little point in paying slightly lower premiums if the chances of a successful claim are diminished.

 We can help you make the right choices with critical illness cover by identifying the best quality policies relevant to your circumstances at the best prices.